A Deep Dive into Conversion-Driven Social Media Marketing Strategies

 - 500 million and more users visit Instagram Stories every day

 Now, that is a whole lot of marketing space.
 But the standard marketing techniques don’t work here.
-It is a great space to engage and communicate with your audience and other brands while offering them a little more than just your product.
+It is a great space to engage and communicate with your audience and other brands while offering them more than just your product.

-While LinkedIn is a professional networking site where you can’t really sell your product, it is a great place for employee marketing, brand awareness, and increase your B2B lead generation.
+While LinkedIn is a professional networking site where you can’t really sell your product, it is a great place for employee marketing, brand awareness, and increasing your B2B lead generation.